 Myth 4 – ABAC only suits larger organizations

 Another key advantage of ABAC is that it is scalable and will grow with your company.
 A small organization of 50-100 users is just as vulnerable to data breaches as a company of 10,000 users.
 Many of these larger companies also suffer from legacy RBAC implementations that have not been adapted over time as the company grew.
-Even a mid-sized IT infrastructure can be filled with empty security groups, employees that change roles, left the organization but still have access to critical assets.
+Even a mid-sized IT infrastructure can be filled with empty security groups, employees that change roles and leave the organization but still have access to critical assets.
 Cleaning up access can be a full-time job and requires knowledge of the business needs and the needs of the employees.
 ABAC grows with your users and will protect your data accessed inside the office and outside of your security perimeter.

 Myth 5 – ABAC is heavy on IT resources

 Early iterations of ABAC relied on agent-based enforcement.
-The software had to be running on an employee’s desktop to enforce rules and protect data.
-But in the modern working environment, this is no longer required.
+The software had to be running on an employee’s desktop to enforce rules and protect data, but in the modern working environment, this is no longer required.
 Agentless, service-based implementations allow companies to seamlessly transition their workforce to ABAC without the need for additional software to take up memory and hard-drive space on their laptops.
 In fact, in a world where we can read documents from our phones, tablets, TVs and even watches, a seamless agentless solution is needed more than ever!

 Enhancing Zero Trust with ABAC

 Now more than ever, information security is at the forefront of data security experts.
-The pandemic has brought a massive shift to how we work with our data, whether accessing from home environments, personal devices or using collaboration platforms such as Teams, Slack and O365.
+The pandemic has brought a massive shift to how we work with our data, whether accessing from home environments, personal devices or using collaboration platforms such as SharePoint, OneDrive and M365.
 In addition, organizations are producing content at a prolific rate, and this data is now accessible inside and outside the secure perimeter.
 With these changes, the concept of “Zero Trust” is quickly gaining attention as the preferred security methodology.
 Zero Trust boils down to a simple concept: verify and validate every access attempt to data to satisfy the needs of the user and the business.

 Using a data-centric zero-trust security approach enforced by ABAC ensures that appropriate validation is applied.
 The rules are relevant to the sensitivity of the data – in the context of whatever the access or sharing scenario is.

-The Practical Application of ABAC
+The Practical Implementation of ABAC

 NC Protect applies real-time ABAC-powered access, usage and protection policies to unstructured data.
 Whether the information is stored in a document or shared in a chat log, companies can enforce what a user can see when browsing or searching for files with dynamic access controls.
 When a user is granted access, it can be restricted to read-only versions using a secure application that also applies dynamic watermarks to identify the user and device used to open the file.
-Or a user may be granted full control, but their activity is now recorded in an audit trail that captures who accessed what, when and where, across the entire organization.
+A user may also be granted full control, but their activity is recorded in an audit trail that captures who accessed what, when and where, across the entire organization.

 NC Protect is simple to deploy, and it does not change the state of your data at rest.
 It can utilize existing RBAC policies to ensure faster onboarding and expand to ensure your employees only have access to content that they require.
 The platform will also consume metadata applied by other security applications, ensuring existing security policies are easily transitioned to a more dynamic access policy.

 If you are considering implementing ABAC to enforce a zero trust policy, consider NC Protect.
-Whether you need to manage sensitive data securely within your Microsoft 365 applications (SharePoint, Teams, OneDrive, Exchange), SharePoint Server or Windows file shares or need managing access and sharing of classified information stored with high levels of assurance – archTIS can assist. archTIS puts you on the path to zero trust access and protection with immediate benefit and return on investment, while enabling your big picture goals.
+Whether you need to manage sensitive data securely within your Microsoft 365 applications (SharePoint, OneDrive, Office and Exchange), SharePoint Server or Windows file shares or need managing access and sharing of classified information stored with high levels of assurance – archTIS can assist. archTIS puts you on the path to zero trust access and protection with immediate benefit and return on investment, while enabling your big picture goals.